Chart Color Schemes

 Bakers Creek has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the area.
-Key projects are Ooralea Waters, Ooralea Local Plan, Mackay Technology Park, and Walkerston Bypass.
-The following details those most relevant.
+AreaSearch has identified three projects that could impact this region: Ooralea Waters, Ooralea Local Plan, Mackay Technology Park, and Walkerston Bypass.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.